-Gallery: Tokyo Central Specialty Market, Yorba Linda, Calif.
+A unique design element at the new prototype Tokyo Central Specialty Market, in Yorba Linda, Calif.

 Gardena, Calif.-based Marukai Corp., which now operates seven stores under the Tokyo Central banner, embarked on this project with a clear mission: to create a new experience for locals that celebrates the fusion of Californian-Japanese culture in the heart of Orange County’s Yorba Linda.

 The vision for Tokyo Central was for it to become the area’s go-to destination for high-quality Japanese food and specialty items at affordable prices, and, perhaps more importantly, to connect with the community in a meaningful way, by offering an authentic Japanese cultural and intergenerational experience through more unique offerings like Japanese calligraphy classes, a special-events space, a ramen bar, cooking classes, a food court and sushi counter, and a sake/beer bar.

 The ultimate goal of Little Diversified Architectural Consultingwas clear: to design a new fusion market that remained true to the brand’s heritage and cultural mission, while adding a Californian spin placing customers first.

 The international architecture and design firm’s core inspiration arose from the traditional, vibrant outdoor markets of Japan.
 The prototype design’s wayfinding and interior signage banners pay homage to these markets in particular.
 Dual layers comprising a transparent and textured washi fabric are reminiscent of the streets of Tokyo.
 The signage also incorporates bilingual text, in both English and Japanese, to signify a fusion of cultures and, pragmatically, to help guide the American shopper in an otherwise foreign environment.